 Memory Profile Tool

 You can use Memory Profile to visualize the memory usage over time of your accelerators.
+The Memory Profile tool monitors the memory usage of your device during the profiling interval.
+You can use this tool to:

 Supported Platforms